 Two days later, Trump signed another executive order.
 This one placed a 90-day ban on entry into the U.S. for citizens from seven predominantly Muslim countries; it also shut the door on refugees for 120 days and Syrian refugees indefinitely.
 (The ban has been challenged in a number of courts around the country.)

-“While these policies might make for effective scapegoating of immigrants or good political theater, there really isn’t much of a sound rationale for them,” says Jens Hainmueller, Stanford Graduate School of Business professor of political economy and co-director of the Stanford Immigration Policy Lab.
+“While these policies might make for effective scapegoating of immigrants or good political theater, there really isn’t much of a sound rationale for them,” says Jens Hainmueller, Stanford Graduate School of Business professor of political economy by courtesy and co-director of the Stanford Immigration Policy Lab.
 Hainmueller has worked with governments and NGOs around the world to study policies involving immigrants and refugees.
 In conversation with Insights by Stanford Business, he reflected on the implications — economic, political, moral — of the Trump administration’s approach to these populations.

 A lot is happening on the immigration and refugee fronts.
 What most draws your attention?